openstack-archive/solar/doc/source/tutorials/wordpress.rst

 5. Deploying
 ------------

 Now it's time to deploy our configuration.
 When running `vagrant up solar-dev solar-dev1` you started two virtual machines.
 We will deploy Wordpress on solar-dev1.
 To do it we need to create a resource for it.
-We already have in repo virtual resource which is doing it.
+We already have in repo composer file which is doing it.
 Just run:

 .. code-block:: bash